 Differences from Hugh Wallis' website

-The batch search facility on the Hugh Wallis website was broken in summer 2011, but a linkage to the new FamilySearch website was restored in late October with the help of John Steel.
+The batch search facility on the Hugh Wallis website was broken in summer 2011 due to changes on FamilySearch, but a link to the new FamilySearch website was restored in October 2011 with the help of John Steel.

 A Bit of History